cjscrimmy/homework_CRUD_quiz/hw_CRUD_quiz.md

 the object by setting the @id variable of the instance to equal the id that has been returned by the database.

 Q6.
 Why do we put a guard (an `if` clause) on the `@id` attribute in the constructor?
+A6.
+This is added so that @id is only set if one exists for that instance.

 Q7.
 Why are some of the CRUD actions represented by instance methods, and others by class methods?
+A7.

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?